dzmitry-lahoda-awesome/awesome-fsharp-projectional-coding/README.md

 - Create and push SQL scripts into repo you created in database client
 - Create JSON scripts you used to run agains JSON database
 - Write definion of OpenAPI
-- Validate all these with parties (Data Engineers for queries and frontend developers for API)
+- Validate queries and data they return with with parties (Data Engineers for queries and frontend developers for API)
 - Template original queries (any custom templating will work fine)
 - Generate F# stubs-types-entries
 - Code wiring logic
-- Write tests in Gherking language
+- Write tests in Gherking language (provide these to Tester to testers)

 ## Projects